kanishkad123/carsHerokuIntegration/README.md

 - N01350427
 - Note components api
-  - CRUD operations for note
+  - CRUD operations for Notes
-  - add/delete/update and get for notes.
+  - CRUD operations for Users.
+  - Authentication of users using token

 ## Tejal Gajjar